wilokecom/phpcli/README.md

 <ul>
     <li>homeurl: Enter in your website url</li>
     <li>rb: Rest Base.
 EG: wiloke/v2</li>
-    <li>namespace: Enter in your Unit Test Namespace.
+    <li>testnamespace: Enter in your Unit Test Namespace.
 You can define your Unit Test Namespace under composer.json.
 EG: WilokeTests (1)</li>
     <li>authpass: This feature is available since WordPress 5.6.
 To create your Application Password: Log into your
 site with your administrator account -> Profile -> My Profile -> Create an Application Password